Anthony Rizzo Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 29th in MLB with a collective 7.5 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 7.4 K/9, the worst in the league.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (7.25).
+- The Athletics have the last-ranked team ERA across all league pitching staffs (7.31).

-- Athletics pitchers combine to surrender 58 total home runs at a rate of 1.7 per game (second-most in baseball).
+- The Athletics allow the most home runs in baseball (64 total, 1.7 per game).

-- Sears gets the start for the Athletics, his seventh of the season.
-He is 0-2 with a 5.06 ERA and 34 strikeouts in 32 2/3 innings pitched.
+- The Athletics are sending Muller (1-2) to the mound to make his eighth start of the season.
+He is 1-2 with a 6.62 ERA and 21 strikeouts in 34 2/3 innings pitched.

-- The left-hander's last appearance was on Thursday against the Seattle Mariners, when he went six scoreless innings while giving up four hits.
+- His most recent appearance was on Saturday against the Kansas City Royals, when the lefty went 5 1/3 innings, surrendering five earned runs while giving up eight hits.

-- The 27-year-old has amassed an ERA of 5.06, with 9.6 strikeouts per nine innings, in six games this season.
-Opponents are hitting .250 against him.
+- The 25-year-old has amassed an ERA of 6.62, with 5.6 strikeouts per nine innings, in seven games this season.
+Opponents have a .343 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.